samcottle/notes/commandline.md

 - `history`: Displays a list of recently typed commands (to a maximum of 500).
 - `shutdown`: Shut down the computer. `sudo shutdown now` would shutdown the computer immediately (i.e. `now`).
 To reboot, use `sudo shutdown -r`.

+## Common directories

+Useful directories within a 'standard' Linux filesystem include:

+- `/`: The root directory.
+- `/home`: The user's home directory.
+- `/bin`: Contains binaries that are needed for the system to run.
+- `/boot`: Contains the files needed to boot.
+Includes `/boot/grub/grub.conf` (the boot loader), and `/boot/vmlinuz` (the Linux kernel).
+- `/dev`: Contains a list of all the devices that Linux understands.
+- `/etc`: Contains systemwide configuration files and shell scripts.
+Includes `/etc/crontab` (used for running automated jobs), and `etc/fstab` (the table of strage devices).
+- `/lib`: Contains shared library files used by system programs.
+- `/media`: Contains mount points for removable media.
+- `/mnt`: Contains mount points removable media that were manually mounted.
+This is typically used on older Linux systems.
+- `/opt`: Contains 'optional' software.
+This is often where commercial software is stored.
+- `/root`: The home directory for the `root` account.
+- `/sbin`: Contains system binaries, which are used to perform important system tasks.
+This folder is off limits to anyone but the `superuser`.
+- `/tmp`: Contains temporary files.
+This is often emptied with each reboot.
+- `/usr`: Contains all the program and support files availabe to regular users:
+  - `/usr/bin`: The binary files available to all regular users.
+  - `/usr/local`: The binary files that did not come with the distro.
+  - `/usr/sbin`: System binaries.
+  - `/usr/share`: Shared data used by the binaries in `/usr/bin`.
+  - `/usr/share/doc`: Documentation for the binaries in `/usr/bin`.
+This is organised by package.
+- `/var`: Contains 'various' data.
+Any data that will likely change, such as databases or mail files.
+- `/var/log`: Contains log files of system activity. `/var/log/messages` is probably the most used.

 ## Finding stuff

 There are several commands that can be used for finding files: